 The one benefit to it all is that, if you do decide to bite the bullet and fork out so far above the odds for a Daytona, what you have bought yourself is one of the closest things to a rock-solid investment the horology world provides.
 Nothing short of a Patek holds value like a Rolex, and the financial performance of the Daytona is almost impossible to beat.

 For the Omega Speedmaster, you not only stand a decent chance of getting one brand new at an authorized dealer, but you can also save yourself about 20% buying this year’s model pre-owned on the secondary market.
 Of course, the flip side of that is that the Rolex makes a better investment in the long run.
 You would be unlikely to lose money on it as you would with the Speedmaster (even if any loss would be relatively minor regardless) .
 So, as far as the money’s concerned, it is a bit of a double-edged sword.
 But what about everything else?

 Final Thoughts: Rolex Daytona vs. Omega Speedmaster

-The Speedmaster, on the other hand, has diversified wildly lending its name to all sorts of contraptions which have diluted its essence as a whole.
+The Omega Speedmaster, on the other hand, has diversified wildly lending its name to all sorts of contraptions which have diluted its essence as a whole.
 While Omega has made efforts in recent years to tighten up their offerings, there is still something of a scattergun approach to all the Speedy versions.
-Moreover, Rolex doesn’t go in for the whole special edition thing, whereas there was a limited edition Speedmaster launched just yesterday (I don’t actually know when this article is being published, but the law of averages suggest that I have a good chance of being right about that).
+Moreover, Rolex doesn't go in for the whole special edition thing, whereas you can expect at least a handful of limited edition Omega Speedmaster watches each year.

 What it all boils down to is here we have two universally renowned watches, one which is sensibly priced and attainable with a legacy that is truly out of this world, and one which tops it in the luxury and performance stakes and has a wrist presence which is second to none, but makes you pay and/or work for it.